Combining Diets: Vegan and Paleo

 Strictly speaking, a vegan paleo diet isn’t 100% paleo.
 This might seem a little strange, but bear with us.

-A vegan diet doesn’t contain any animal products and relies solely on plant-based foods (and typically encourages a lot of legumes, pulses, grains).
+A vegan diet doesn’t contain any animal or dairy products and relies solely on plant-based foods (and typically encourages a lot of legumes, pulses, grains).
 A paleo diet, on the other hand, contains meat, fish, and eggs, whilst leaving out these grains and legumes.
 This raises a problem.
 A diet that lacks all animal products as well as beans and legumes isn’t well-balanced, and could lead to nutritional deficiencies if followed for a sustained period.
 Amino acids, B vitamins, fibre, and protein could all suffer under a diet that’s strictly vegan and paleo at the same time.

 Something has to give.
 If you’re not strictly vegan, then one option that might work for you is a ‘pegan’ diet.
 In essence, a pegan diet is the same as paleo, just with much fewer animal products; fruit, vegetables, and nuts make up three quarters of your plate, whilst meat, fish, and eggs fill the rest.

 A vegan paleo diet, however, doesn’t contain any of these animal products.
 Whilst it has a similar focus on fresh fruit and vegetables, it also includes certain grains to broaden its nutritional value; quinoa, amaranth, and buckwheat are all low-carb, high-protein options that can be incorporated into a vegan paleo diet.
 Where it doesn't contain meat, dairy and eggs (the paleo part), to follow healthily as a vegan, these are substituted with certain grains (normally excluded in a paleo diet).